Entrepreneurs

 Real Estate Career

-After graduating from high school in 1978, Dave Ramsey, still just 18 years old, took the real estate license exam.
-This allowed him to begin selling property while attending university simultaneously.
-Given his parents’ background, Ramsey had always been keen to get involved in the real estate industry.
+After graduating from high school in 1978, Dave Ramsey, then 18, took the real estate licensing exam.
+This enabled him to begin selling property while attending university.
+Given his parents’ background, Ramsey had always been keen to enter the real estate industry.

 Ramsey initially focused on house flipping during the early days of his career.
-During the house-flipping stage of his life, he made several mistakes regarding calculations of renovation costs, the value of his own time, and other factors, leading to a few significant losses.
-Ramsey has since admitted that in those days, he often made the mistake of thinking every foreclosure property was a good deal.
+During the house-flipping stage of his life, he made several errors in calculating renovation costs, the value of his time, and other factors, resulting in several significant losses.
+Ramsey has since admitted that, at the time, he often made the mistake of thinking that every foreclosure property was a good deal.

-By 1986, Ramsey had built a rental property portfolio worth over $4 million as a real estate investor under his company, Ramsey Investments, Inc. If adjusted for inflation, this figure would equate to $11.6 million in today’s currency.
+By 1986, Ramsey had built a rental property portfolio valued at over $4 million as a real estate investor through his company, Ramsey Investments, Inc. Adjusted for inflation, this figure would be $11.6 million in today’s currency.
 At this stage, Ramsey had a net worth of around $1 million and earned at least $250,000/year.

 Filing for Bankruptcy